My Lady's Lips

 My Lady's Lips (also known as My Ladies' Lips) is a 1925 American silent drama film written by John F. Goodrich and directed by James P. Hogan for B.P.
 Schulberg and his company Preferred Pictures.
 The film stars Alyce Mills, and represents an early role for actress Clara Bow.
 It is the tenth ever film for William Powell (better known for his later work in talking pictures), and the first of only two films where Powell and Bow worked together.

 Plot

-Newspaper magnate Forbes Lombard (Frank Keenan) discovers that his daughter Lola (Clara Bow) is mixed up with a gang of gamblers.
-Reporter Scott Seddon (William Powell) pretends to be a felon and goes undercover to infiltrate the mob and get a news scoop.
-He falls in love with the gang's leader, female crook Dora Blake (Alyce Mills).
+Newspaper magnate Forbes Lombard discovers that his daughter Lola is mixed up with a gang of gamblers.
+Reporter Scott Seddon pretends to be a felon and goes undercover to infiltrate the mob and get a news scoop.
+He falls in love with the gang's leader, female crook Dora Blake.
 The two are captured in a police raid and under extreme questioning are forced to sign confessions.
 When Scott is released from prison, he tracks down Dora and finds she has returned to her old ways.
 After he vows his love, the two marry and begin a new life.